stochasticresearch/copulastatistic/README.md

 # copulastatistic
 All code related to the paper: "A Copula Statistic for Measuring Nonlinear Multivariate Dependence."
-The authors of this paper are: Mohsen Ben Hassine, Lamine Mili, and Kiran Karra.
+The authors of this paper are: Mohsen Ben Hassine (mohsenmbh851@gmail.com), Lamine Mili (lmili@vt.edu), and Kiran Karra (kiran.karra@gmail.com).

 ### copulastatistic.R
 Provides code to compute the CoS statistic for 2-D,3-D, and 4-D data currently.
 We will generalize this into one function that can detect the dimensionality and automatically process that data.
 The original code was provided by Mohsen Ben Hassine.